Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Uncertainty Set Regularized Robust Reinforcement Learning

 \subsection{Adversarial Uncertainty Set}

 The proposed method in Section \ref{sec:usr_rrl} relies on the prior knowledge of the uncertainty set of the parametric space.
 The $L_p$ norm uncertainty set is most widely used in the Robust RL and robust optimal control literature.
-However, such a fixed uncertainty set may not sufficiently adapt for various perturbation types.
+However, such a fixed uncertainty set may not sufficiently adapt to various perturbation types.
 The $L_p$ norm uncertainty set with its larger region can result in an over-conservative policy, while the one with a smaller region may lead to a risky policy.
-In this section, we learn an adversarial uncertainty set through the agent's policy and value function.
+In this section, we learn an adversarial uncertainty set through the agent's policy and value function to avoid the above issues.

-\textbf{Generating the Adversarial Uncertainty Set.} The basic idea of the adversarial uncertainty set is to provide a broader uncertainty range to parameters that are more sensitive to the value function, which is naturally measured by the derivative.
-The agent learning on such an adversarial uncertainty set is easier to adapt to the various perturbation types of parameters.
-We generate the adversarial uncertainty set in 5 steps as illustrated in Figure \ref{fig:adv_uc}, (1) \textit{sample} next state $s'$ according to the distribution $P(\cdot|s,a;\bar{w})$, given the current state $s$ and action $a$; (2) \textit{forward} pass by calculating the state value $V(s')$ at next state $s'$; (3) \textit{backward} pass by using the reparameterization trick~\citep{kingma2014autoencoding} to compute the derivative $g(\bar{w}) = \nabla_{w}V(s';\bar{w})$; (4) \textit{normalize} the derivative by $d(\bar{w})= g(\bar{w})/[\sum_i^W g(\bar{w})_i^2]^{0.5}$; (5) \textit{generate} the adversarial uncertainty set $\Omega_w = \{ \bar{w} + \alpha \tilde{w} : \| \tilde{w} / d(\bar{w})\|_2 \le 1 \}$.
+\textbf{Generating the Adversarial Uncertainty Set.} The basic idea of the adversarial uncertainty set is to provide an appropriate uncertainty range to parameters that are more sensitive to the value function, which is naturally measured by the derivative.
+The agent learning based on such an adversarial uncertainty set is easier to adapt to the various perturbation types of parameters.
+We generate the adversarial uncertainty set in a 5-step procedure as illustrated in Figure \ref{fig:adv_uc}, (1) \textit{sample} next state $s'$ according to the distribution $P(\cdot|s,a;\bar{w})$, given the current state $s$ and action $a$; (2) \textit{forward} pass by calculating the state value $V(s')$ at next state $s'$; (3) \textit{backward} pass by using the reparameterization trick~\citep{kingma2014autoencodinga} to compute the derivative $g(\bar{w}) = \nabla_{w}V(s';\bar{w})$; (4) \textit{normalize} the derivative by $d(\bar{w})= g(\bar{w})/[\sum_i^W g(\bar{w})_i^2]^{0.5}$; (5) \textit{generate} the adversarial uncertainty set $\Omega_w = \{ \bar{w} + \alpha \tilde{w} : \| \tilde{w} / d(\bar{w})\|_2 \le 1 \}$.
+The pseudo-code to generate the adversarial uncertainty set is explained in Appendix~\ref{sec:algorithm_on_generation_of_adversarial_uncertainty_set} Algorithm~\ref{alg:usr}.